 }

-}init, then pass them into the view model in the view's init.bootstrapIfNeeded patterns.Example (Observation-based):
+}init, then create the view model in the view's init.bootstrapIfNeeded patterns and other delayed setup workarounds.Example (Observation-based):

 @State private var viewModel: SomeViewModel